If you’re in charge of updating content for your WordPress website, you may have heard your designer or developer squawk about image sizes.

 If you’ve gotten into the habit of at least resizing and uploading small images, I’m happy.
 But there are some extra optimization plugins that focus on image loading along with compression after your images are uploaded.
-The good thing about these is most of them are a ‘set it and forget it’ solution.
+The good thing about these is that most are a set it and forget it solution.
 Once the plugin is on your site and set up, most of these will compress new images automatically.

 Here are my favorites: